ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Phase 5: Verifier Augmentation

-Claims related to Verifier-applied consistency checks are asserted under the authority of the Verifier.
-For example, the Verifier may supply evidence freshness nonces to the Attester to be included in Evidence.
+Verifiers may add value to accepted Claims, such as ensuring freshness, consistency, and integrity.
-If a Verifier nonce is used, the Verifier may augment the ACS with a nonce Claim using Verifier authority.
+The results of the added value may be asserted as Claims with Verifier authority.
-If the Attester returns the nonce, it may also augment the ACS using Attester authority.
+For example, if a Verifier is able to ensure collected Evidence is fresh, it might create a freshness Claim that is included with the Evidence Claims in the ACS.

 Phase 6: Policy Augmentation